 The "Metal" LAF looks quite close to the Windows XP "silver" style, but the JFileChooser component looks too bland and is hard to get used to after fancier Windows and Mac screens.
+"Nimbus" is a newer, more polished, cross-platform look and feel, added in Java 6.

-You can find a few more details on setting look and feel in Sun's Java tutorial [1].
+You can find a few more details on setting look and feel in Oracle's Java tutorial [1].

-16.3 Basic Swing Components and Their Events
+17.3 Basic Swing Components and Their Events